 All members of the Audit Committee are independent directors and majority of the voting members of the Governance and Nomination Committee and Executive Compensation Committee are independent directors.

 See: PLDT CG Manual, Secs.
-2.1.1(b) and 2.2(b)
+2.1.1(a) and (b)

 (b) Do minority stockholders have a right to nominate candidates for board of directors?

 Yes.
 See By-Laws, Section 4, Article III and Section 7, Article V.